jsca0/MiniBid/README.md

   > This will start MiniBid's server.
   Now MiniBid should be running on localhost port 3000.
 Clients can now send requests to MiniBid's API endpoints.
 ## Enforcing authentication/verification functionalities
+This is done using the ‘jsonwebtoken’ library and the oAuth v2 protocol.

+When a user logs in a JSON web token is created with the user’s ID and digitally signed with a ```TOKEN_SECRET```, the result  is given to the user as an ```auth_token```.

+When the user makes an API call they include their ```auth_token``` in the request header.

+This is how users prove they are specific, registered user’s.
+As unique user IDs should produce unique ```auth_tokens```.

+The ```auth_token``` can be decrypted using the ```TOKEN_SECRET``` , returning user’s ID if the decryption is valid.
+If the decryption is invalid, then access is denied.

+Creating and verifying these tokens allows MiniBid to control who is able to access the auctioning API.
 ## Development of the MiniBid RESTful API
 ### Brief Description of MiniBid’s Database Models
 MiniBid uses five database models: ```User```, ```Item```, ```Auction```, ```Bid``` and ```Event```.